rellyson/rellyson/README.md

 📚 Graduating in Information's systems at PUC Minas.
-I have plans to graduate in Software Engineering as well.
+I have plans to graduate in **Software Engineering** as well.

-💻 Full Stack Developer currently working on @licentiadigital.
-This plataform was built using microservices architecture and technologies like GraphQL, Nodejs, Ruby on Rails and Docker.
+💻 Full Stack Developer currently working on **@licentiadigital.** This plataform was built using microservices architecture and technologies like GraphQL, Nodejs, Ruby on Rails and Docker.

 🐧 A Linux passionate user.

 🔎 Looking to collaborate on Open Source projects.
-So, if you're interested and need some help, just check me in.
+So, if you're interested or need some help, just check me in.

 Other Social Medias 💬
 - https://dev.to/rellyson